0xdatawolf001/useful-crypto-dashboards/readme.md

 ### Defi
 1. [DefiScan](https://www.defiscan.info/): Something like L2 beat but for protocols

+### AI
-2. [Cookie Fun](https://www.cookie.fun/): An index and collection of metrics that measures the state of AI Agents
+1. [Cookie Fun](https://www.cookie.fun/): An index and collection of metrics that measures the state of AI Agents
+2. [Sentient Market Cap](https://www.sentientmarketcap.com/): Shows price statistics of AI Agents, Virtuals Protocol, and AI16Z

 ### RWA and Stablecoins
 1. [Vaults FYI](https://www.vaults.fyi/): This contains the overall value that the L2s contains